-The pursuit of Language learning can open up a world of career possibilities.
-One such opportunity is Foreign Language Jobs in Embassy.
+The pursuit of language learning can open up a world of career possibilities.
+One such opportunity is language jobs in foreign Embassies.

-Today, Foreign languages Jobs in India are in high demand owing to the domestic and international job scenario.
-Among various career path, one such option is employment opportunities in the embassies, consulates, and diplomatic offices in India & abroad.
+One such option among various career paths is employment opportunities in the embassies, consulates, and diplomatic offices in India & overseas.

 Embassies Of India and Foreign Countries